 A new ecosystem for space cooperation

-When the International Space Station (ISS) comes to the end of its lifetime around 2030, Airbus and its partners aim to have its successor, Starlab, up-and-running.
+When the International Space Station (ISS) comes to the end of its lifetime at the end of this decade , Airbus and its partners aim to have its successor, Starlab, up-and-running.
 This next generation space station is designed to ensure a continued human presence in low Earth orbit and will enable a seamless transition of microgravity science and research from the ISS into the era of new commercial space stations.

 Starlab will have the capacity to conduct over 400 experiments or technical investigations per year, serving a global customer base of space agencies, researchers, and large and small companies.
 It will be the foundation for continued international cooperation in space - accelerating a viable space ecosystem 400 km above the Earth.

-To achieve this, Airbus, US-based Voyager Space, Japan’s Mitsubishi Corporation and Canada’s MDA have formed the Starlab Space LLC international joint venture to design, build, and operate the Starlab commercial space station.
+To achieve this, Airbus, Voyager Technologies, Mitsubishi Corporation, Space Application Services, Palantir and MDA have formed the Starlab Space LLC global joint venture to design, build, and operate the Starlab commercial space station.

-The design and development of the station are moving ahead swiftly and the teams are now working towards the Critical Design Review (CDR), scheduled for late 2025.
+The design and development of the station are moving ahead swiftly and the teams are now working towards the Critical Design Review (CDR), which was kicked off at the end of 2025.

 The Starlab space station